 To be a member of the RIFT team, you need to be able to think on your feet.
 Where traditional accountants try to funnel their customers into generic bottles with a lowest-common-denominator service, we aim higher.
 Every RIFT customer is unique, with their own set of challenges to overcome and circumstances to consider.
-Paul Clamp is a terrific example of the versatility and attention to detail it takes to do what we do.
+Paul Clamp, Rep for the the North East, is a terrific example of the versatility and attention to detail it takes to do what we do.
 Here’s how he describes his personal Road to RIFT.

 Paul meeting RIFT Tax Refunds Customer Mark Hinds at home

 I’ve worked in a lot of sales jobs around Yorkshire, from chocolate and wine right through to saw blades.
 At the heart of it, I’m a “people person”.
 I enjoy getting face-to-face with customers, getting to know them and working out the best way to help them.
 It’s also the perfect way to be fully up-front with people, explaining everything in person and answering their questions directly.
 Working with RIFT gives me the opportunity to flex all those muscles, and make sure that customers are getting the very best service.